rosenbjerg/RHttpServer.CSharp/README.md

 });

 // The asterisk (*) is a weak wildcard
-// here it is used as a fallback when visitors requests an not handled route server.Get("/*", (req, res) =>
+// here it is used as a fallback when visitors requests an unknown route server.Get("/*", (req, res) =>
 {
     res.Redirect("/404");